katomaso/katomaso.github.io/projects/homeservers.md

 There are two biggest downside of the project and both comprise its execution model

-  1/ Everything is run by root hence security is in stake (easily fixable IMHO) 2/ Wasting resources - there is an ingenious folders sharing but no database and other programmable storages sharing.
+1. Everything is run by root hence security is in stake (easily fixable IMHO)
+2. Wasting resources - there is an ingenious folders sharing but no database and other programmable storages sharing.
 Every role must launch its own DB/S3 to support its needs (hardly fixable - without lot of additional changes that brings the project much closer to Lokal architecture).

+The biggest drawback is the lack of higher quality roles.
+Since we need a multi-user server then we would use OpenLDAP and Authelia to start with and any role that supports external user accounts either via OAuth, LDAP or proxy authentication.
+Having to manage user accounts per-app is simply not doable.